u0078867/mern-app/README.md

 Gets information about the collections.

 ###### /search-api/\<entities>?q=\<terms>:
-It searches for entities by using full-text and partial-text search (Mongo engine is used ofr this).
+It searches for entities by using full-text and partial-text search (Mongo engine is used for this).
 For full-text search, all indexable string documents (sub)fields are used.
-For partial-text search, only the requied fields of data models are used.
-For further details, see data models -> put README.md inside models/ folder)
+For partial-text search, only the required fields of data models are used.
+For partial-text search, only tokenized terms that are longer or equal than 3 characters are considered, to limit the amount of results.

+For further details, see Data models.

 See above for the list of available entities (``forms`` and ``subms`` are not allowed here).